phyver/GameShell/doc/mission.md

 ### `gshrc` (optional)

-This file is added to the global configuration of the bash session used during the game.
+This file is added to the global configuration of the shell session used during the game.
 It can be used to define variables, aliases, functions, etc..
 They will be available throughout the game.